DonalChilde/eve-esi/DEV-TODO.md

   - test for output.
 - Add async queue log level setting to env.
 - DONE - load jsonfile of default callbacks - cli create job
-  - DONE - use default callbacks if not supplied
+  - DONE use default callbacks if not supplied
-  - alter tests to reflect new command
+  - DONE alter tests to reflect new command
   - DONE add callback collection tests resources
 - DONE test function to generate test resources from examples
 - collect jobs to workorders
-  - tests
+  - DONE tests
   - change workorder string arg to a path to json file.
 Allows adding job to an existing work order.
   - DONE fix output path
 - test post jobs